Skip to main content

 What are alternatives to Chalet de Gruyères in Gruyeres?

-Within Gruyères itself, options are limited given the village's small size, and Chalet de Gruyères is one of the most centrally located addresses on Rue du Bourg.
+Within Gruyères itself, options are limited given the village's small size, Chalet de Gruyères is one of the most centrally located addresses on Rue du Bourg.
 For a broader comparison, Taverne zum Schäfli and Magdalena represent different registers of Swiss dining worth considering if you are flexible on location.
-Schloss Schauenstein, Memories, and focus ATELIER are in a different tier entirely, with Michelin recognition, and require longer travel from Gruyères.
+Schloss Schauenstein, Memories, focus ATELIER are in a different tier entirely, with Michelin recognition, require longer travel from Gruyères.

 Can I eat at the bar at Chalet de Gruyères?